 About the Australian Government Legal Service

-Establishing the AGLS was one of ten recommendations from the Secretary's Review of Commonwealth Legal Services.
+Establishment of the AGLS was one of 10 recommendations from the Secretary's Review of Commonwealth Legal Services.

-The review, conducted between 2015 and 2016 and published in November 2017, considered how Commonwealth legal services could be delivered more effectively and efficiently and how to ensure government is provided with high-quality and coordinated legal advice.
+The review, conducted between 2015 and 2016 and published in November 2017, considered how Commonwealth legal services could be delivered more effectively and efficiently.
+It also considered how to ensure government is provided with high-quality and coordinated legal advice.

-- deliver a better framework for Commonwealth legal services
+- delivers a better framework for Commonwealth legal services

-- connect more than 2,000 Commonwealth government lawyers working in over 90 entities across Australia
+- connects more than 2,000 Commonwealth government lawyers working in over 90 entities across Australia

-- drive cultural change towards coordinated delivery of legal services by a cohort of government lawyers with a professional identity that supports their unique role
+- drives cultural change towards coordinated delivery of legal services by a cohort of government lawyers with a professional identity that supports their unique role

-- provide a professional network for collaboration including on training modules and legal standards.
+- provides a professional network for collaboration including on training modules and legal standards.

-Learn more about the anticipated leadership and governance arrangements for the AGLS on the Leadership team page.
+Learn more about the leadership and governance arrangements for the AGLS on the AGLS Board page.